Joseph had real family problems. His 10 older brothers hated him, and he had three stepmothers at once!

 Once he gave Joseph a splendid coat, embroidered with silver and gold threads.
 This made the older brothers angry.
 The birthright was supposed to go to the oldest son.
 He would inherit the largest share of his father’s property and would become head of the family when his father died.
 This was very important.
 The coat made the brothers fear that Jacob meant to give the birthright to Joseph, who was the next to the youngest.

-Now one day Joseph had a dream, and he told it to his brothers; and they hated him even more.
-They envied him.
+Even though they hated him, Joseph loved his brothers.
+When he saw them doing wrong, he tried to talk them into obeying God.
 They made fun of him and chased him away.
 Joseph went to his father, hoping Jacob could turn his sons away from sin.